Are you looking to be considered for the best job opportunities?

 As with most things, the way you should write CV has changed over the years, leading to a lot of confusion not only to what to add but how to best present yourself.
 The simple answer is less is more, as you don’t want imperative information to be lost amongst a sea of words.

-Below we have put together some tips for you on how to craft a great CV, enabling you the chance to put your best foot forward as you hunt for your next dream position:
+Below we have put together some tips for you on how to craft a great CV, enabling you the chance to put your best foot forward as you hunt for your next dream position as a Financial Advisor:

 Professional Summary: Begin with a compelling, but brief paragraph covering your professional summary with personal touch.
 This is a good section to highlight your key experiences, skills, and achievements (bullet point in additional section if too many).
 Include: